 Commercial poultry farmers should ensure that they have a good perimeter fence around the site, and that there is a single entrance/exit, with a lockable gate.
 Small flocks should also be fenced in.
 All poultry houses should be bird and rodent-proof, and always keep the doors closed.
 Wild birds, especially pigeons and waterfowl, are a particular risk.
-Bird-proof netting should have apertures no larger especially pigeons and waterfowl, are a particular risk.
 Bird-proof netting should have apertures no larger than 25mm.
-3. Only allow essential visitors to have access to the poultry site, and provide farm or disposable overalls.